 An alternative check of SDSS photometry in dense stellar fields was carried out by An et al. (2008), who reduced the SDSS imaging data for crowded open and globular cluster fields using the DAOPHOT/ALLFRAME suite of programs (Stetson 1987, 1994).
-At a stellar density of ~ 400 stars \deg^{-2} with r < 20, they found $\sim 2\%$ rms variations in the difference between photo and DAOPHOT magnitudes in the scanning direction in all five bandpasses (see their Fig. 3).
+At a stellar density of \sim 400 stars deg $^{-2}$ with r < 20, they found $\sim 2\%$ rms variations in the difference between photo and DAOPHOT magnitudes in the scanning direction in all five bandpasses (see their Figure 3).
 The systematic structures are likely due to imperfect modeling of the PSFs in photo, given that DAOPHOT magnitudes exhibit no such large variations with respect to aperture photometry.
-In other words, the PSF variations were too rapid for the photo pipeline to follow over a time scale covered approximately by one field ($\approx 10'$ or ≈ 54 sec in time).
+In other words, the PSF variations were too rapid for the photo pipeline to follow over a timescale covered approximately by one field ($\approx 10'$ or ≈ 54 s in time).

-An et al. (2008) further examined the accuracy of photo magnitudes in semi-crowded fields using three open clusters in their sample.
-Stellar densities in these fields were as high as ~ 10 times of those in the high Galactic latitude fields, but photo recovered $\sim 80-90\%$ of stellar objects in the DAOPHOT/ALLFRAME catalog.
+An et al. (2008) further examined the accuracy of photo magnitudes in semicrowded fields using three open clusters in their sample.
+Stellar densities in these fields were as much as ~ 10 times higher than those in the high Galactic latitude fields, but photo recovered $\sim 80\%-90\%$ of stellar objects in the DAOPHOT/ALLFRAME catalog.
 An et al. (2008) found that these fields have only marginally stronger spatial variations in photo magnitudes than those at lower stellar densities.